bristol-seds/bristol-seds.github.io/_posts/2014-10-02-first-meeting.markdown

 ---
 ---

-* Or make you balloon our of a material that's not going to pop so easily
+* Or make the balloon out of a material that's not going to pop so easily

 ---
 ---